fpinder/Project2/README.md

 _The Application [eatsDB](https://safe-fortress-16085.herokuapp.com/) **food-search** is a *open-source* project which uses [Edaman API](https://developer.edamam.com/) to browse and retrieve the nutritional information and brand of any food or meal searched.
 The API has contains many fuctionalities for example: Nutrition Analysis, Food Database Lookup, Food Entity Extraction, Recipe Licensing, Recipe Search, and Meal Recommendation Engine.
 The API contains a [Food Database](https://developer.edamam.com/edamam-recipe-api) with over 700,000 foods, restaurant items, fast foods and package foods.
 _

-`home handlebars Page` _The home page provide a different page when the individual refresh the page or access the site.
+`Home handlebars Page` _The home page provide a different page when the individual refresh the page or access the site.
 Therefore, he/she will see always a new home page or entry page._

 <a href="#"><img src="public\assets\images\home.jpg" alt="Home Page"></a>

-`index handlebars Page` _The index page provide access to Edaman site where the search can be completed_
+`Index handlebars Page` _The index page provide access to Edaman site where the search can be completed_

 <a href="#"><img src="public\assets\images\eats1.jpg" alt="index Page"></a>